-Before you actually sit down to add devices to your Echo/Alexa system, we’d strongly recommend doing a little updating and housekeeping on the smarthome side of things.
+Before you actually sit down to add smarthome devices to your Echo, we’d strongly recommend doing a little updating and housekeeping on the smarthome side of things.
 In our experience, Alexa takes a fairly literal approach to importing things and works best with updated software.

-Adding smarthomes devices to Alexa is easy peasy (assuming you’re using a compatible device, of course).
-To make your experience extra smooth, it’s important to understand how the Alexa system handles smart home devices.
+Adding smarthomes devices to Alexa is easy (assuming you’re using a compatible device, of course).
+To make your experience extra smooth, it’s important to understand how Alexa handles smarthome devices.

-First, you’ll add the individual device or hub into the Alexa system.
-Then, for ease of use, you’ll create groups within Alexa for all your items.
-That last bit is a point of confusion for new adopters: Alexa does not import the existing groupings you already have in your smarthome systems, but instead imports each raw device.
+First, you’ll add the devices to Alexa.
+Then, for ease of use, you can create groups within Alexa to bundle together certain devices—sometimes Alexa doesn’t import the existing groupings you already have in your smarthome systems, but instead imports each raw device separately.

-For example, let’s say you have a group in your existing smarthome hub called “Bedroom” and that group contains two light bulbs, a smart outlet, and a space heater.
-Let’s say you’ve set up a shortcut on the hub software called “Bedroom on” and everything turns on in the morning when you wake up.
-You can still use all those items with Alexa, but you’ll need to create a new group within the Alexa app called “Bedroom” so that the “Bedroom on” command works with Alexa.
+For example, let’s say you have a group in your existing smarthome hub called “Bedroom”, and that group contains two light bulbs, a smart outlet, and a space heater.
+Let’s say you’ve set up a shortcut on the hub software called “Bedroom On” and everything turns on in the morning when you wake up.
+You can still use all those items with Alexa, but you’ll need to re-create your group within the Alexa app and call it “Bedroom” so that the “Bedroom On” command works with Alexa.

 With that cleared up, let’s take a look how to do exactly what we just described.

 With your smart home devices all updated and your naming schemes tidied up, open the Alexa app on your smartphone and tap the menu icon in the upper-left corner.